top of page

 Designing for these precious buildings should be approached from a different perspective.
 Conservation of the building is not about preventing change but managing those changes in such a way that the heritage values of the building are always respected.

-The question should always be what I can do for the building and not only what I can do inside the building.
+The question should always be what I can do for the building, not just what I can do inside it.

 Should I buy a Listed Building?

-Buying a listed building comes with added responsibilities and there will certainly be extra boxes to tick when you take on a listed building, but in return you will get to own a little bit of the country’s history.
+Buying a listed building comes with added responsibilities, and there will undoubtedly be extra boxes to tick when you take on a listed building, but in return, you will get to own a little bit of the country’s history.
 Listed buildings are also likely to retain their value more than any other type of property.
 Here are my tips before you buy:

-Do your research thoroughly so that you’re aware of exactly what it is you’re buying.
+• Please do your research thoroughly so that you’re aware of precisely what it is you’re buying.

-Read the description of the building on the National Heritage List.
-You’ll be able to find the specific details on why the house is listed and it will give you an indication of which changes you might be able to make.
+• Read the description of the building on the National Heritage List.
+You’ll find the specific details on why the house is listed, which will indicate the changes you might be able to make.

-Get a full buildings survey done by a surveyor who specialises in listed buildings.
+• Get a full building survey done by a surveyor who specialises in listed buildings.

-If there are any problems relating to damp, get advice from a surveyor with expertise in dealing with damp issues in old buildings so that you can find out what is causing the damp.
+• If there are any problems with damp, seek advice from a surveyor experienced in dealing with damp issues in old buildings, so you can determine the cause.
 The walls of older buildings were meant to breathe, and they cannot deal with modern plastic paints.

-Very importantly, where the previous owners have had any work done to the property, you’ll have to check that it has been done with the necessary consent.
+• Very importantly, if the previous owners have had any work done to the property, you’ll need to check that it was done with the necessary consent.
 If not, you may become liable for correcting any mistakes when you buy the property.

-I think it’s important to think about the advice of William Morris:
+I think it’s essential to think about the advice of William Morris:

 “These buildings do not belong to us only…we are only the trustees for those who come after us”.